Warrenn205/NewsForMe/README.md

 # NewsForMe
-NewsForMe is a news aggregator that allows users to create customized news feeds that are catogorized for their interests.
+NewsForMe is a news aggregator that allows users to create customized news feeds that are catogorized based on their interests.

 **Tools: Next.js, TypeScript, TailWindCSS, MongoDB, NextAuth.js, TensorFlow.js, Redis**